JAPANESE KNOTWEED SURVEY COST

 - Site map with infestation boundaries

-- Treatment recommendations with timeline
+- Treatment recommendations with a timeline

 - Cost projections for remediation

-potential Japanese Knotweed Treatment Options
+Potential Japanese Knotweed Treatment Options

-These options are presented for informational purposes to help you understand potential approaches we might recommend.
+These options are presented for informational purposes to help you understand the potential approaches we recommend.
 During your site survey, our specialists will evaluate multiple factors, including infestation size, proximity to structures, soil conditions, and your property goals, to develop the most effective treatment strategy.

 Treatment Method | Best For | Timeframe | Cost Range | Environmental Impact | Guarantee Period |